aurorascharff/rsc-workshop/STEPS-4h.md

 - Have you ever used a transition?
 - Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
 Concurrent feature in React 18.
 - Explain next.js navigations are transitions, can always be cancelled
-- All state updates are executes once they are all done, show example with setCount, click multiple on slow batches
+- All state updates are executes once they are all done
 - Transitions can be added to navigations explicitly to track the state of it.
 The destination has an "await" which the app is transitioning to.
 - Awaiting a contact db call.
 Need to show this somehow or the app will not feel good.
 Awaiting the server on the page we´re navigating to.
 - Make it slow to see the freeze
 - Since this is dynamic, we are running the await on the server.
 With static content, it has already run in the build and we don´t have to worry about loading states.
-- Add transition to ContactButton, isPending
+- Add transition to ContactButton, isPending, preventdefault link behavior and run our own

 ## App: Add transition to Search